terales/blackbird-docs/src/content/docs/sdk/conventions.md

 ### 2.2 - IDs

-For a period of time we ommited the word "ID" from input/output variables that were actually ID parameters in favor of just calling it what it was: Project, Translation, Task.
+For a period of time we omitted the word "ID" from input/output variables that were actually ID parameters in favor of just calling it what it was: Project, Translation, Task.
 This was a mistake.
 It is unclear to the user what parameter represents and was often mistaken for f.e. translation content. **Any variable that is an ID should have the word ID in it**.
 Also, **never name a parameter just “ID”, always be more explicit** e.g. “Company ID”.

 > ❌ ID